Hydrogen PRODUcTION

 COST-EFFECTIVE

-Using excess renewable wind and solar energy in an electrolysis process to produce hydrogen is highly efficient, cost-effective, and 100% carbon-free.
+Using excess renewable wind and solar energy in an electrolysis process to produce hydrogen is a highly efficient, cost-effective, and 100% carbon-free technology.

 Storelectric’s CAES removes the intermittency from renewables, storing the air in salt caverns, so making electrolysis more efficient and cheaper.
 Storelectric has also patented the production of hydrogen using the heat of compression to catalyse the electrolysis, so increasing the efficiency of bulk electrolysis.
-The resultant hydrogen is stored in adjacent caverns at scales of GWh to TWh, so providing a complete and cost-effective solution at infrastructure scale.
-Storelectric has plans to develop and commercialise this technology.
+The resultant hydrogen is stored in adjacent caverns at scales of GWh to TWh, providing a complete and cost-effective solution at infrastructure scale.

 Storelectric’s technology can produce and store large amounts of green hydrogen very cost-effectively.

-Given the cost barriers of electrolysing hydrogen today, this could well be the breakthrough in cost-effective large-scale electrolysis that is needed to push the Hydrogen Economy forward.
+Given the cost barriers of electrolysis, our hydrogen technology could well be the breakthrough in cost-effective large-scale electrolysis that is needed to push the hydrogen economy forward.